pglombardo/PasswordPusher/README.md

 [Learn more](https://github.com/pglombardo/PasswordPusher/tree/master/containers/docker#mysql)

+_Note: Putting passwords in a command line is bad practice.
+See the related Database pages for alternative options._

 _Note: The `latest` Docker container tag builds nightly off of the latest code changes and can occasionally be unstable.
 Always use the ['release' or version'd tags](https://hub.docker.com/r/pglombardo/pwpush/tags?page=1&ordering=last_updated) if you prefer more stability in releases._

 **See Also:** [Guide to DATABASE_URL](https://github.com/pglombardo/PasswordPusher/wiki/Guide-to-DATABASE_URL)